 - Topic strings are legible subject-lines connecting server devices with selected clients via MQTT Broker

-- Real values instead of percentages displayed through Modbus-driver tag upgrades
+- Real values instead of percentages displayed through Modbus-driver tag upgrades; ideal for agriculture and wastewater

 - App Interface programs for streamlined MQTT-smartphone monitoring

-MQTT provides cloud-computing based messaging, much like Facebook Messenger App
+SCADADroid® MQTT provides cloud-based messaging, much like Facebook Messenger App

 MQTT handles information by having a client (a client being a device with the authority to both publish and subscribe) subscribe to a topic through the MQTT broker.
 At an event, the publisher (i.e. the SCADADroid®) sends a message to the cloud-based broker with a Topic included in the string.
 The broker will then push the message out to all the clients that have subscribed to that topic.
 This message can be sent to as many phones or computers that have subscribed to the desired topic, from the Broker as appropriately prioritized.